cryptobuks1/Solidity-ERC20/README.md

 # Solidity-ERC20
 Creation of an ERC20 token.

-Use of Solidity, Truffle, NodeJS ans Genache.
+Use of Solidity, Truffle, NodeJS and Genache.